Pick a Peck of Fall Fun: Top 10 Places to Pick Apples and Pumpkins (+ Interactive Orchard Map!)

 Johnson’s Corner is a place for planting seeds and harvesting memories!
-Their Fall Harvest will start on September 11th and go until the end of October.
+Their Fall Harvest will start on September 10 and go until the end of October.
 Every weekend, Johnson’s Corner will host Harvest Festivals, featuring live music, food tents, gem mining and duck racing, and the discovery barnyard and animal farm.
 Wagon rides to their fields and orchards will run from 10-5pm on weekdays and 9:30-5pm on weekends.
 On the weekends you can go through the corn maze and take a sunflower stroll.
 There are so many opportunities for fun memories!
-You can reserve a ticket through their website, or walk in.
+Pick your own and wagon rides require advance registration.
 Starting in November, their sweet potatoes, popping corn, broccoli and cauliflower hayrides will begin.
 As for the timing, it will be Monday through Friday 11-3pm, and Saturday and Sunday 10 to 3pm.

 137 West Knowlton Road, Media

 Welcome to Pumpkinland- open September 10 through November 6!
 The iconic autumn experience for local natives, Linvilla Orchards has it all for fall: 20 varieties of apples to pick, Pumpkin Harvest Weekends through November 6, a hay bale maze, 3-acre cornfield maze, train rides during the week, pony rides, an incredible playground, a beer garden, barnyard animals and so much more.
 Don’t miss the pies, cider, and many goodies in the apple mart!
 Put the Apple Festival on your calendar for September 30.
 If you’re planning on picking your own crops at Linvilla Orchards, remember to register in advance!

 1000 Marshalton Thorndale Road, West Chester